tremor-rs/tremor-www-docs/course/contributing/index.md

 ### Javascript

 <div style='font-size: 20px'>
-Its more than likely your javascript skills are better than ours.
+It's more than likely your javascript skills are better than ours.
 Our Visual Studio Code extension is implemented in your language.
 Please make our plugin better!
 </div>